ddimaria/wmcp/wmcp-361/README.md

 REITs are a unit investment trust that directly focus on real estate.
 REITs allow investors to have exposure to diversified real estate holdings and get some of the advantages of owning real estate without direct ownership.

-At least 75% of REITs have their assets must be real estate, cash, or government securities (cash and government securities are held short-term).
+REITs must have at least 75% of their assets in real estate, cash, or government securities (cash and government securities are held short-term).
 75% of income must come from rents, mortgage interest, or other real estate investments.
 90% of a REIT’s taxable income must be distributed as annual shareholder dividends.
 REITs can be publicly traded or non-listed public or private.

 2 categories of REITs:
 * **Equity REITs**: commercial or residential properties that generate income from rent and cover various sectors.